text-analytics-20/news-sentiment-development/README.md

 We cannot upload our article data publicly due to copyright reasons.
 If you are interested in our dataset version and/or in the intermediate results, please email us so we can help you.
 Our finetuned BERT model can be found at https://huggingface.co/mdraw/german-news-sentiment-bert

+## Project report

+We share a redacted version of our final project report [here](news-sentiment-report-public.pdf).
+Please refer to this document for more details on the background, methods and results of the associated project for which the code was written.

 ## Team members